aws-samples/tablestore-migration-tool/README.md

 ## TableStore-Migration-Tool

-TableStore-Migration-Tool is a **Spring Boot** application designed to facilitate the migration of data from **AliCloud TableStore** to **AWS DynamoDB** or **AWS S3** using the TableStore Tunnel Service.
+TableStore-Migration-Tool is a **Spring Boot** application designed to facilitate the migration of data from **AliCloud TableStore** to **AWS DynamoDB**,**MongoDB** or **AWS S3** using the TableStore Tunnel Service.
 This application supports both full data migration and incremental data migration, making it a robust solution for data migration needs.

 #### Features